henrymorgan10/-mcorp-home/README.md

 The name THOR-22 is intended not to symbolize military power, but to represent strength in protecting peace, responsibility, and international cooperation.

-Like many successful international initiatives, the framework is designed to be easily recognizable and adaptable.
-Through white-label implementation, individual organizations or regional institutions may adopt the framework while tailoring its presentation to their own cultural and operational contexts, without changing its core principles.
+**Like many successful international initiatives, the framework is designed to be easily recognizable and adaptable.
+Through white-label implementation, individual organizations or regional institutions may adopt the framework while tailoring its presentation to their own cultural and operational contexts, without changing its core principles**